 Yes.
 There are a few more essentials you should know when evaluating the price of a business:

-Price matters to lenders.
+Business price matters to lenders.

 The price you and the seller agree to must seem reasonable to third-party lenders who will be involved in funding the transaction.
 Lenders will want to reconcile the offer price with business, market, and industry data to protect their short-term investment in the venture.

-Risk has a price.
+Business risk has a price.

 Your offer price should account for changes to macroeconomic trends, competitive factors, legal exposures, reliance on vendors, customer concentrations, and customers’ connections to the present owner that could harm the business's long- or short-term success.